getporter/porter/docs/content/slides/pack-your-bags/index.md

 class: center, middle

 # Act One!

+---
+class: center, middle

-# You Built an App
+## You Built an App

 .center[
   ![you again](/images/pack-your-bags/you-a-developer.jpg)
   ![it's the journey that matters](/images/pack-your-bags/mcguffin.png)